- Pregnancy traditions vary from region to region

 - If invited to a Hindu pregnancy ceremony, do not carry gifts for the unborn baby

-In the South Indian state of Tamil Nadu, a traditional ceremony called the Seemandam is held during the fifth, seventh or ninth month of pregnancy.
-Hosted by the husband's parents, only married women (close relatives and friends) are invited to the ceremony.
-The expectant mother is gifted a new sari by her parents and in-laws, turmeric paste is applied on her face and hands and her hair is decorated with flowers.
+In Tamil Nadu, South India, a traditional ceremony called the Seemandam is held during the fifth, seventh or ninth month of pregnancy.
+Hosted by the husband's parents, only married women (relatives and friends) are invited to the ceremony.
+The expectant mother is gifted a new sari by her parents and in-laws, turmeric paste is applied on her face and hands, and hair decorated with flowers.
 Few drops of a special herbal juice is squeezed into the nostrils of the expectant mother and mantras are chanted to protect the baby.
 The women then fill her sari pallu with 5 kinds of sweets and fruits.

-Another colourful ceremony called the Valakaapu (vala meaning bangles and kaapu meaning security) is also performed with the Seemandam, when the mother-to-be is presented with glass bangles.
-Five married women then decorate her hands with glass bangles in three auspicious colours - an even number of bangles in one hand and an odd number in another.
+Another colourful ceremony called the Valakaapu (vala=bangles; kaapu=security) is also performed with the Seemandam, when the mother-to-be is presented with glass bangles.
+Five married women decorate her hands with glass bangles in three auspicious colours - an even number of bangles in one hand and an odd number in another.
 The remaining bangles are distributed among the guests.
 Soft music is played, and this along with the jangle of bangles, is believed to be good for baby's developing ears.

 In Kerala, Puli-Kuti (literally meaning 'drinking tamarind juice') is a pregnancy ceremony of the Nair community.
 It is performed on a particular day in the ninth month, at a time fixed by the local astrologer.
 The pregnant woman, after having bathed and properly attired, is seated facing eastwards in the principal courtyard (natu-muttam) of the Tharavaad (ancestral family house).
 The Ammayi or maternal uncle's wife and the brother of the pregnant woman conduct this ceremony.